Monday, 16 February 2026

 Lack of communication with fans

 Now in fairness as Dale at Thai Football Podcast will tell you, this isn’t a Muangthong thing so much as a Thai football thing.
 The local culture is one of posting “happy birthday” messages to players and reminding people to cheer for the team.
 That’s by no means a bad thing and it suits the approach of many fans who simply want to enjoy the experience of wearing team colours and cheering the team no matter how good or bad the performance.
-Mind you, it hasn’t always stopped us from posting cheeky speculation such as the time we announced on our official website that we had offered a contract to none other than Alessandro Del Piero.
+Mind you, it hasn’t always stopped us from posting cheeky speculation, such as the time we announced on our official website that we had offered a contract to none other than Alessandro Del Piero.

 But in rough times the lack of clarity can be really frustrating, especially when things don’t always come to fruition and some problems seem glaringly obvious.
 The head coach is not the right fit for the job: are we looking for anyone?
 Why is it taking so long?
 Are we conducting interviews?
 Do we have a timescale?
 Any particular type of coach we are after?
 Who knows?
 We haven’t been told a single thing.